Chairperson: Rebeca Acevedo

-- If you plan to take language or literature courses in a study abroad program in a country where Chinese, French, German, Italian, or Spanish are the language of instruction: summer, semester, and year-long study abroad programs sometimes require previous foreign language study.
+- If you plan to take language or literature courses in a study abroad program in a country where Chinese, French, German, or Spanish are the language of instruction: Summer, semester, and year-long study abroad programs sometimes require previous foreign language study.

-- If you have been admitted to the University Honors Program and need to know your standing as for the language requirement.
+- If you have been admitted to the University Honors Program and hope to place out of some or all of your foreign language requirement.

-PLEASE NOTE: If you have NEVER studied Chinese, French, German, Italian or Japanese and wish to do so, you would sign up for the 2101 level course in that language; however, all students interested in taking a Spanish course, including SPAN 2101 , must take the online placement exam.
+PLEASE NOTE: If you have NEVER studied Chinese, French, or German, and wish to do so, you would sign up for the 1101 level course in that language; however, all students interested in taking a Spanish course, including SPAN 2101 , must take the placement exam.
 If you plan to study or travel abroad in the summer before entering LMU, please wait until you return to take the language placement exam.

 Where do I take the exam?

 You take the exam online.
 Log into MYLMU, click System Logins > MYLMU Connect.
 Then click the link “Orientation and Registration Tutorial.”
 Inside the tutorial, on the left side, click the link “Placement Exams.”
 Then click the link for Language Placement and follow the instructions.
 If you do not have access to the “Orientation and Registration Tutorial” or cannot access the placement exam for any reason, please contact the Modern Languages and Literatures department at 310.338.3051.

 Can I use books such as a dictionary?
 Should I guess at the answers?

 It is TO YOUR BENEFIT that you answer the questions honestly and without the support of notes, textbooks, parents, or friends: doing otherwise will be considered cheating.
 In addition, the score will likely place you at a level of coursework above the appropriate one based on your experiences and academic studies.